jmarsico/rsma2018/assignments/creative-assignment-4.md

 # Overview

 We want our objects to be enchanted, magical and to be joyful.
-This is our goal in designing for the Internet of Things: to make our products desirable and lovable.
+This is our goal in Reactive Spaces and Media Architecture: to make our products desirable and lovable.

-There are, however, many stakeholders, actors and needs to be considered in designing for the internet of things.
+There are, however, many stakeholders, actors and needs to be considered in Reactive Spaces and Media Architecture.
 The different needs and value opportunities can potentially conflict with the ideal of making the best product for the end user or, indeed, in placing the best intentions of the end user firmly at heart.

 When we design for the Internet of Things, we imagine a utopian scenario where objects seamlessly integrate, empower and enrich our daily experiences and routines, and through playful, subtle interaction enhance our homes, workplaces and cities by imbuing our objects with information, intelligence and awareness.